hashicorp/terraform-provider-azurerm/website/docs/r/application_load_balancer.html.markdown

 * `id` - The ID of the Application Gateway for Containers (ALB).

-* `configuration_endpoint` - The list of configuration endpoints for the Application Gateway for Containers (ALB).
+* `primary_configuration_endpoint` - The primary configuration endpoints of the Application Gateway for Containers (ALB).

 ## Timeouts